ibm-cloud-docs/containers/cs_vpn.md

 To establish an inbound VPN connection, modify the following settings:
 1. Verify that `ipsec.auto` is set to `add`.
 2. Optional: Set `loadBalancerIP` to a portable public IP address for the strongSwan VPN service.
 Specifying an IP address is useful when you need a stable IP address, such as when you must designate which IP addresses are permitted through an on-premises firewall.
 The cluster must have at least one available public Load Balancer IP address.
-[You can check to see your available public IP addresses](cs_subnets.html#review_ip) or [free up a used IP address](cs_subnets.html#free).
+[You can check to see your available public IP addresses](cs_subnets.html#review_ip) or [free up a used IP address](cs_subnets.html#free).<br>**Note**:
-    **Note**:
     * If you use this property, you must also configure the public IP address that you select for the cluster VPN endpoint on the on-premises VPN endpoint.
     * If you leave this setting blank, one of the available portable public IP addresses is used.